leedaeuni/leedaeuni.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+Hello!😊 I am Daeun Lee and I go by Ellen.
+I received the Ph.D. degree in Applied Artificial Intelligence from Sungkyunkwan University (SKKU), Seoul, Republic of Korea.
-Hello!😊 I am a PhD student in the Dept. of Applied AI at the Sungkyunkwan University (SKKU) and a member of [Data Science and Artificial Intelligence Lab (DSAIL)](https://sites.google.com/view/datasciencelab), advised by Prof. Jinyoung Han.
-Currently, I am a visiting scholar in the CS & Engineering at the University of South Florida (USF), advised by Prof. Seungbae Kim.
+Currently, I am a Postdoctoral Fellow at the [Data Science and Artificial Intelligence Lab (DSAIL)](https://sites.google.com/view/datasciencelab) in SKKU with Prof. Jinyoung Han.

 My research interests mainly revolve around NLP, Multi-Modal Learning, and Affective Computing.
 I am excited about developing accessible AI healthcare systems to address tangible real-world challenges.
 I am enthusiastic for collaborating with experts across diverse domains.
 Feel free to reach out with collaboration proposals or for discussions anytime.